DRP: Distilled Reasoning Pruning with Skill-aware Step Decomposition for Efficient Large Reasoning Models: Introduction

 Although Large Reasoning Models (LRMs)~\cite{xu2025towards}, like OpenAI's o1~\cite{o1} and DeepSeek-R1~\cite{guo2025deepseek}, have advanced the state of the art in complex reasoning tasks~\cite{li2025system}, a critical limitation of these models is their tendency toward \textit{overthinking}—the generation of excessively verbose reasoning trajectories containing redundant or unnecessary steps~\cite{chen2024not,cui2025stepwise,fu2024efficiently}.
 This can lead to substantial inference overhead and misguide the model toward incorrect conclusions~\cite{sui2025stop}.

 Existing solutions predominantly follow two paradigms: \textit{inference-time pruning}, which attempts to terminate generation early to avoid redundant reasoning steps~\cite{cui2025stepwise,muennighoff2025s1, fu2024efficiently, zeng2025revisiting}, and \textit{distillation-based compression}, where smaller models are trained on teacher-generated reasoning paths to imitate the concise reasoning behavior of larger models~\cite{tan2024large,zhu2024improving,xu2025twt}.
-However, both approaches can be at the cost of accuracy: pruning methods risk prematurely halting the reasoning process, thereby preventing the model from reaching the correct answer, while distillation methods tend to underperform---particularly for small-scale student models---due to the learnability gap, which hinders effective knowledge transfer when the performance or size gap between student and teacher is too great~\cite{xu2024stronger,li2025small}.
+However, both approaches can be at the cost of accuracy: pruning methods risk prematurely halting the reasoning process, while distillation methods tend to underperform due to the learnability gap~\cite{xu2024stronger,li2025small}.
+This gap becomes especially pronounced when the teacher adopts a Short-CoT style (concise, polished reasoning), and the student follows a Long-CoT style (verbose reasoning with reflective self-corrections).
+Such style mismatch introduces a compatibility issue that hinders effective learning, as discussed in prior work~\cite{xu2024stronger}.

 To address these limitations, we propose \textbf{Distilled Reasoning Pruning (DRP)} (\cref{revise}), a hybrid framework that combines the strengths of both pruning and distillation (student/teacher) paradigms.
 In particular, rather than simply distilling down a response from the teacher model, we use the teacher model to prune an initial, lengthy, CoT reasoning trajectory from the student model.
 To facilitate this, and to encourage shorter yet informative resulting pruned trajectories, we introduce a \textbf{skill-based step decomposition} method.
 The teacher model uses this to prune the trajectory, which produces more stable and semantically coherent reasoning units.
 Unlike prior methods that rely solely on either teacher-generated~\cite{xu2025twt,zhu2024improving} or self-sampled~\cite{chen2024not,ma2025cot} concise trajectories for distillation, DRP takes advantage of the teacher’s pruning within the student model’s original reasoning structure.
 This design reduces the learnability gap and enables student models to achieve efficient reasoning without compromising performance.